noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

   - error handling:
     - use onFailure destination to pass additional metadata (shard id, the stream ARN, etc)
     - Use BisectBatchOnFunctionError to split a failed batch into two batches.

+### step functions

+- error handling
+  - use step functions to handle retry and backoff logic